CFDV-FM

 CFDV-FM (106.7 MHz, 106.7 Rewind Radio), is a Canadian radio station in Red Deer, Alberta.
 Owned by Jim Pattison Group, the station broadcasts a classic hits format.

+History

 The station was licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) in 2004 and was launched on November 6, 2005 as 106.7 The Drive with an active rock format playing a mixture of alternative and classic rock.

 On December 4, 2020, the station flipped to classic hits and rebranded as 106.7 Rewind Radio.